stcybrdgs/Jazz-Quiz/README.md

-# Jazz-Quiz
+# Jazz Quiz

-A responsive Jazz Quiz built with AngularJS.
+This repository features a responsive, 5-question Jazz Quiz built with CSS, JSON, and AngularJS.